Quick summary of key school information

 Food alternatives for special dietary needs (ie. vegan, kosher, halal etc) |

-No. We offer a variety of items during each meal, and students with special diets can choose based on their preferences.
-We do our best to accommodate food allergies if deemed necessary. |
+We don't offer alternative food items for special diets.
+Instead, we offer a variety of items during each meal, and students with special diets can choose according to their preferences.
+We do our best to accommodate food allergies if necessary. |

 Uniform required |